ucldc/nxcli/README.md

 In the future, there may be added more `nx` commands; such as

  * `nx updir` recursivly upload directory

-But right now, just uploads files into pre-existing folders

 needs a better package name